Using SEO in your blog

 Organic keywords are a very strong form of keyword use when your keywords are placed in sentences and can be read naturally and fit where they’re placed search engines applaud and increase the pages rank.
 It is difficult at first but the more you write, you’ll begin to place keywords in organically without thinking.

-Another way to increase the number of keywords on a page is by using long tail ones and short tail ones.
+Another way to increase the number of keywords on a page is by using long-tail ones and short-tail ones.
 A short tail keyword is 2-3 words, while a long tail keyword is more than 3 words.
 Each has its own benefit, the short tail will bring more search volume but are more competitive.
-Long tail keywords have a lower search volume but the competition for them is also lower.
+Long-tail keywords have a lower search volume but the competition for them is also lower.
 Implementing both long and short-tailed will help search engines find your page and say “this is a strong page”.

 Implementing them into a blog post is tricky, but like everything, will become easier with practice.
 But you may still wonder “How do I know which keywords to use?”
-Well, let us tell you, through keyword research.
+Well, let us tell you, thorough keyword research.

 Blogging and SEO the Nuts and bolts examines many things.
 Like finding the right keywords is as important as using them, you should use variations of them and we have 3 ways you can do this.

 The first, and simplest way is by simply typing the topic into the search engine.
 From here, you will see what other people have searched for when looking for your related topic.
 It will give you other terms to use, and give you an idea of what your desired reader wants to know.